sharpfun/potsdam_soccer/README.md

 ```

 ## Requirements
+- **Python 2.7**
-We assume to have a running python verion 2.7 on the system.
-Further we use the well known anna dependecy parser.
-This parser needs to be placed in the parser folder.
+- **Anna Dependency Parser**: We use the well known anna dependency parser.
+This parser needs to be placed in the parser folder as well as its models for parsing, tagging and lemmatizing.
 We used anna-3.3 for the english ticker messages.
-Following structure will be assumed that the program works correctly.
+The tool can be downloaded here: https://code.google.com/p/mate-tools/
+- **Gringo Python Lib**: For merging different tickers into one ticker we use answer set programming.
+Therefore we decided for using the asp solver developed by the Potassco group.
+It provides an easy integration of ASP into Python.
+The python library and further instructions on the compilation process are found on http://potassco.sourceforge.com and especially for the version we used under http://sourceforge.net/projects/potassco/files/clingo/4.5.3/
 ```
+project_folder
+├── run.py
+├── data
+|     └── ...
-parser
+├── parser
-├── anna-3.3.jar
+│     ├── anna-3.3.jar
-├── anna-3.61.jar
+│     ├── anna-3.61.jar
-├── models.de
+│     ├── models.de
-│   ├── lemmatizer.model
+│     │   ├── lemmatizer.model
-│   ├── mtag.model
+│     │   ├── mtag.model
-│   ├── parser.model
+│     │   ├── parser.model
-│   └── tagger.model
+│     │   └── tagger.model
-├── models.en
+│     ├── models.en
-│   ├── lemmatizer.model
+│     │   ├── lemmatizer.model
-│   ├── parser.model
+│     │   ├── parser.model
-│   └── tagger.model
+│     │   └── tagger.model
-├── parse2.sh
+│     ├── parse2.sh
-├── parse.sh
+│     ├── parse.sh
+├── extracting
+|     └── ...
+├── preprocessing
+|     └── ...
+├── reasoning
+      └── ...
 ```

-## Data
-### Input
+## Input Format
 All ticker files need to be placed in the same directory.
 The directory is easily selected using the commandline argument `-- tickers DIR`.

-### Output
+## Output Format
 The results are stored in the data/output folder.
 Each run gets its own subdir named by a timestamp.